Factorial: Simple Definition, Examples & Distribution

 Factorial Distribution

-A factorial distribution happens when a set of variables are independent events.
-In other words, the variables don’t interact at all; Given two events x and y, the probability of x doesn’t change when you factor in y.
-Therefore, the probability of x, given that y has happened —P(x|y)— will be the same as P(x).
+This type of distribution happens when a set of variables are independent events.
+This means that the variables don’t interact at all; given two events x and y, the probability of x doesn’t change when you factor in y.
+For example, if event x is a coin toss and event y is choosing a card from a deck, those events don’t interact and so are independent.

-The factorial distribution can be written in many ways (Hinton, 2013; Olshausen, 2004):
+The factorial distribution can be written in many ways [4, 5]:

-• p(x1, x2, x3, x4) = p(x1) P(x2) p(x3) p(x4)
+• p(x1, x2, x3, x4) = p(x1) p(x2) p(x3) p(x4)

-P(x1, x2,…,xn) = P(x1) · P(x2 · …· P(xn).
+P(x1, x2, … ,xn) = P(x1) · P(x2 · …· P(xn) = P(x1, x2, … xn)= Πi P(xi).

 Factorial Distribution Examples

 We like to work with factorial distributions because their statistics are easy to compute.
 In some fields such as neurology, situations best represented by complicated, intractable probability distributions are approximated by factorial distributions in order to take advantage of this ease of manipulation.
+One example of an often-encountered factorial distribution is the p-generalized normal distribution, represented by the equation factorial distributionWhen p = 2, this is the normal distribution.

 Gamma Function

+The Gamma function (sometimes called the Euler Gamma function) is related to factorials by the following formula: Γ(n) = (x – 1)!.
+In other words, the gamma function is equal to the factorial function.
+However, while the factorial function is only defined for non-negative integers, the gamma can handle fractions as well as complex numbers.
 The multivariate gamma function (MGF) is an extension of the gamma function for multiple variables.
 While the gamma function can only handle one input (“x”), the multivariate version can handle many.
 It is usually defined as:

 Factorial - multivariate gamma function